Financial-Times/o-ads/docs/docs/developer-guide/advanced-display.md

 Firstly, `o-ads` saves a [performance mark](https://developer.mozilla.org/en-US/docs/Web/API/Performance/mark) every time it dispatches one of the many [events](#events) that indicate a milestone in the ads loading process.
 The [Performance API](https://developer.mozilla.org/en-US/docs/Web/API/Performance) used for this is native browser functionality that provides high resolution time measurements.

-On top of that `o--ds` is now exposing a new method in the `utils` module called `setupMetrics` which enables setting up all ads-related metrics in one step.
+On top of that `o-ads` is now exposing a new method in the `utils` module called `setupMetrics` which enables setting up all ads-related metrics in one step.

 ### `setupMetrics`